devanshdalal/CompetitiveProgrammingAlgos/README.md

 ## Code Example

 /others/AlgorithmsCpp : contains the implementation of various algorithms. <br>
-/devanshdalal and /dddlll : conatain the solutions to problems withs their Ids, names, statements, and solutions(mostly in C++).
+/devanshdalal and /dddlll : conatain the solutions to problems with their Ids, names, statements, and solutions(mostly in C++).

 ## Contributors